end-modera/Disabling-Hyper-V-And-VBS/README.md

 > [!WARNING]
 > ### 🛑 CRITICAL STEP: REMOVE YOUR PASSWORD
-> You **MUST** remove your Windows PIN, Password,Face ID / Windows Hello **BEFORE** running this script.
+> You **MUST** remove your Windows PIN,Face ID / Windows Hello **BEFORE** running this script.
 If you skip this, you could potentional  be locked out of your account after the reboot.

 ---